jaktestowac/playwright-quick-start/BUSINESS_REQUIREMENTS.md

 **ID:** REQ-001

 - Users (viewer) can view all articles
-- Users can enter each article to view the full post
+- Users can enter each article to view the full article

 ### 2. Logged Users and Articles